-Along with their UGM classes, Cameron and Faith also undertook the optional internship component at the ASEAN Studies Center (ASC) as they are passionate about ASEAN affairs and wanted to gain professional experience in the field.
+Along with their UGM classes, Cameron and Faith also undertook the new optional internship component of FLIP.
+They both interned at the ASEAN Studies Center (ASC) as they are passionate about ASEAN affairs and wanted to gain professional experience in the field.
 Covering various issues within the Southeast Asian region, the ASC aims to generate critical scientific research and enhance the position and contribution of Indonesia in ASEAN.
 In the Research division, Cameron worked on areas such as ASEAN Notes, ASEAN Recap, and a working paper.
 Within the Media division, Faith worked on designing social media posts, writing articles, and documenting the ASC’s events.

-Last but not least, Dana Throssell from the Australian National University undertook a range of regular immersion classes such as ‘Australia-Indonesia Relations’ and ‘Gender, Keluarga, dan Pembangunan’, alongside her INCULS language classes.
+Last but not least, Dana Throssell from The Australian National University undertook a range of regular immersion classes such as ‘Australia-Indonesia Relations’ and ‘Gender, Keluarga, dan Pembangunan’, alongside her INCULS language classes.
 For her love of sports, she joined the university’s softball team and regularly attended their training sessions which was a good opportunity to practice her Indonesian skills.

 Aside from her academic and extracurricular activities, Dana also undertook a placement at the Mitra Wacana Women Resource Center, a grassroots organisation aiming to create a gender-equitable Indonesian society, focusing on the issues of sexual and reproductive rights, violence against women, and human trafficking.
 Dana was given the opportunity to visit target communities and observe discussions and workshops, to write articles for Mitra Wacana’s website, to present in a series of discussions, and to run English classes for staff members.
 Speaking about her internship experience, Dana mentions that “it also gave me the opportunity to develop my Indonesian language skills due to use of Indonesian in a professional and casual environment and because much of my work involved reading and writing, especially through translation and editing”.

-After students finished up the last of their exams, INCULS held a graduation ceremony that celebrated their students’ hard work and achievements, and awarded them with an UGM pin to officially mark them as UGM alumni.
+After students finished up the last of their exams, INCULS held a graduation ceremony that celebrated the students’ hard work and achievements, and awarded them with an UGM pin to officially mark them as UGM alumni.

 The semester came to a close with a farewell dinner for students and staff.
-We would like to congratulate all the students for their accomplishments this semester and we could not be prouder of our students’ achievements during the FLIP.
+We would like to congratulate all the students for their accomplishments this semester – we could not be prouder of our students’ achievements during FLIP.
 We do hope that their experiences at UGM and during their professional placements will continue to enrich their academic, cross-cultural and personal development.
 We wish our students the best of luck in their future endeavours!